 We are passionate about grilling around here.
-If you love it as much as we do, you know how important it is to keep your grill clean.
+If you love it as much as we do, you know how important it is to keep a clean grill.

 It doesn’t just keep it looking as good as it did when you first got it; it also reduces the likelihood of rodents, possums, and critters, gathering at your grill for food and shelter – and no one wants that.

 From a flavor standpoint, you want your barbecued meats to taste like, well, barbecued meat.
-Cleaning your grill grates after every use reduces the chances of them rusting and getting grimy – unless earthy, iron-flavored food is what you’re after.
+Cleaning stainless steel grates after every use reduces the chances of them rusting and getting grimy – unless earthy, iron-flavored food is what you’re after.

 Do you need us to sell you on why you should keep your grates clean?

 That being said, there’s a method to the madness.
 A right way and wrong way to do it, if you will.
 Here’s everything you need to know about how to clean stainless steel grill gates properly.